Takeaways

 The Science Behind It

 Research indicates a connection between vitamin D and both brain health and mood.
-Studies have found that individuals with depression often have low vitamin D levels1.
+Studies have found that individuals with depression often have low vitamin D levels.[5]
 This link appears strongest in cases of major depressive disorder.

 Vitamin D receptors are present in the brain, specifically in areas that regulate mood and behavior.
 When vitamin D binds to these receptors, it can impact our emotional state.
 This direct effect explains its role in mental well-being.[6]